Battle of Cape St. Vincent (1780): Battle

-That duel was passed by HMS Culloden and Prince George, which engaged San Julián and compelled her to surrender around 1:00 am.
+That duel was passed by HMS Culloden and Prince George, which engaged San Julián and compelled her crew to strike the colours around 1:00 am.
 The last ship to surrender was Monarca.
 She nearly escaped, shooting away HMS Alcide's topmast, but was engaged in a running battle with the frigate HMS Apollo.
 Apollo managed to keep up the unequal engagement until about the time that Rodney's flagship Sandwich came upon the scene around 2:00 am.
 Sandwich fired a broadside, unaware that Monarca had already hauled down her flag.
 The British took six ships.
 Four Spanish ships of the line and the fleet's two frigates escaped, although sources are unclear if two of the Spanish ships were even present with the fleet at the time of the battle.
 Lángara's report states that San Justo and San Genaro were not in his line of battle (although they are listed in Spanish records as part of his fleet).
+According to one account two of Lángara's ships (the two aforementioned) were despatched to investigate other unidentified sails sometime before the action.
 Rodney's report states that San Justo escaped but was damaged in battle, and that San Genaro escaped without damage.
-According to one account two of Lángara's ships (unspecified which two) were despatched to investigate other unidentified sails sometime before the action.